Last Updated 5/7/2020

-In addition, through auto telematics, insurers can now provide value-added services, such as driver feedback, theft prevention and road assistance.
+Auto telematics allow insurers to provide value-added services like driver feedback, theft prevention and road assistance.
 However, although using telematics can help insurers more accurately estimate accident damages and reduce fraud by enabling them to analyze the driving data (such as hard braking, speed, and time) during an accident, the practice of tracking mileage and behavior information has raised privacy concerns.
 As a result, some states have enacted legislation requiring disclosure of tracking practices and devices.
 The NAIC Center for Insurance Policy and Research (CIPR) conducted a study in 2015, Usage-Based Insurance and Vehicle Telematics, looking at technological advances, exploring changes in the insurance industry and analyzing the implications of telematics for insurers, consumers and state regulators.
 The study concluded that telematics-supported usage-based programs offer societal benefits as well as advantages for both the insurer and the consumer.

 With the wide implementation of IoT everywhere from individual households to corporate offices, a 2019 McKinsey study points out that IoT could further be useful for digital networking.
 With these devices and technologies, insurers can partner with companies to provide more personalized products and services across multiple industries, creating a collaborative environment in this new ecosystem.

 However, the increasing use of IoT does present a number of risks and challenges for insurers.
 As IoT applications are becoming more ubiquitous, new opportunities for cyber criminals and fraudsters open up.
 With data transferred back and forth from system to system, the risk of interception increases.
 New IoT products may also lead to new types of applications and claims fraud.
 As a result, IoT may require an expansion in data security and fraud protection.
 Additionally, data privacy is a key concern for state insurance regulators.